National Health Service (England): 2012 reforms

-The coalition government's white paper on health reform, published in July 2010, set out a significant reorganisation of the NHS.
+The coalition government's white paper on health reform, published in July 2010, set out a significant reorganization of the NHS.

-The white paper, Equity and excellence: liberating the NHS, with implications for all health organisations in the NHS abolishing primary care trusts and strategic health authorities.
-It claimed to shift power from the centre to GPs and patients, moving somewhere between £60 to £80 billion into the hands of clinical commissioning groups to commission services.
+The white paper, Equity and excellence: liberating the NHS, with implications for all health organizations in the NHS abolishing primary care trusts and strategic health authorities.
+It claimed to shift power from the center to GPs and patients, moving somewhere between £60 and £80 billion into the hands of clinical commissioning group to commission services.
 The bill became law in March 2012 with a government majority of 88 and following more than 1,000 amendments in the House of Commons and the House of Lords.